MultiQC/MultiQC/docs/plots.md

     'table_title': '<table id>',             # Title of the table.
-Used in the column config modal 'save_file': False,                      # Whether to save the table data to a file 'raw_data_fn':'multiqc_<table_id>_table' # File basename to use for raw data file 'no_beeswarm': False    # Force a table to always be plotted (beeswarm by default if many rows) }
+Used in the column config modal 'save_file': False,                      # Whether to save the table data to a file 'raw_data_fn':'multiqc_<table_id>_table' # File basename to use for raw data file 'sortRows': True                         # Whether to sort rows alphabetically 'col1_header': 'Sample Name'             # The header used for the first column 'no_beeswarm': False    # Force a table to always be plotted (beeswarm by default if many rows) }
 ```